 William D. Chamblin III

 During his career, Bill has built businesses in highly technical areas.
 During 20 years in telecommunications industry, he was a co-founder/president of a fully integrated, regional mobile network operator (MNO) covering a large, multi-county area in central PA.
 In addition, he developed a business which provided comprehensive communication services to commercial building developers and their tenants across the Philadelphia area.
 Bill also led Life Mist Technologies in its primary mission to commercialize an acoustic atomization technology in several key markets.
 One initiative involved providing safety/fire suppression systems to the aerospace industry.
 More recently, the company focused on using its technology for healthcare broad-area decontamination involving the eradication of pathogens in hospitals that cause Healthcare Associated Infections (HAI’s).
-In addition to his EnableHealth responsibilities, Bill is currently the CEO of Excetra, a company focused on the commercialization of Penn Medicine IP involving orthopaedic arthroscopic surgical instruments for procedures on the knee.
-He works closely with the Penn Center for Innovation Ventures group on this initiative.
-Bill also serves in a mentorship role for Canadian Technology Accelerator to support young Canadian health IT companies with product commercialization in the US.
+Bill is the former CEO of Excetra, a company focused on the commercialization of Penn Medicine IP involving orthopaedic arthroscopic surgical instruments for procedures on the knee.
+He worked closely with the Penn Center for Innovation Ventures group on this initiative.
+Bill also has served as a mentor for the Canadian Technology Accelerator to support young Canadian health IT companies with product commercialization in the US.

 UNIVERSITY OF PENNSYLVANIA